OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 In addition, the Authorization Server

 1. shall support a signed and encrypted JWE request object passed by value or shall require pushed authorization requests [PAR];
-2. shall distribute discovery metadata (such as the authorization endpoint) via the metadata document as specified in [OIDD] and [RFC8414]
+2. shall distribute discovery metadata (such as the authorization endpoint) via the metadata document as specified in [OIDD] and [RFC8414];
-3. shall support the claims parameter as defined in clause 5.5 [OpenID Connect Core][OIDC]
+3. shall support the claims parameter as defined in clause 5.5 [OpenID Connect Core][OIDC];
-4. shall support the oidc standard claim "cpf" as defined in clause 5.2.2.2 of this document
+4. shall support the oidc standard claim "cpf" as defined in clause 5.2.2.2 of this document;
-5. shall support the oidc standard claim "cnpj" as defined in clause 5.2.2.3 of this document if providing access to resources where the resource owner is not a `natural person`
+5. shall support the oidc standard claim "cnpj" as defined in clause 5.2.2.3 of this document if providing access to resources where the resource owner is not a `natural person`;
-6. shall support the acr "urn:brasil:openbanking:loa2" as defined in clause 5.2.2.4 of this document
+6. shall support the acr "urn:brasil:openbanking:loa2" as defined in clause 5.2.2.4 of this document;
-7. should support the acr "urn:brasil:openbanking:loa3" as defined in clause 5.2.2.4 of this document
+7. should support the acr "urn:brasil:openbanking:loa3" as defined in clause 5.2.2.4 of this document;
-8. shall implement the userinfo endpoint as defined in clause 5.3 [OpenID Connect Core][OIDC]
+8. shall implement the userinfo endpoint as defined in clause 5.3 [OpenID Connect Core][OIDC];
-9. shall support parameterized OAuth 2.0 resource scope _consent_ as defined in clause 6.3.1 [OIDF FAPI WG Lodging Intent Pattern][LIWP]
+9. shall support parameterized OAuth 2.0 resource scope _consent_ as defined in clause 6.3.1 [OIDF FAPI WG Lodging Intent Pattern][LIWP];
-10. may support [Financial-grade API: Client Initiated Backchannel Authentication Profile][FAPI-CIBA]
+10. may support [Financial-grade API: Client Initiated Backchannel Authentication Profile][FAPI-CIBA];
-11. (withdrawn)
+11. (withdrawn);
-12. shall support refresh tokens
+12. shall support refresh tokens;
-13. shall not allow `refresh tokens` rotation feature
+13. shall issue access tokens with an expiry no greater than 900 seconds and no less than 300 seconds;
-14. shall issue access tokens with an expiry no greater than 900 seconds and no less than 300 seconds
+14. shall always include an acr claim in the `id_token`;
-15. shall always include an acr claim in the `id_token`
+15. shall support the `response_type` value `code id_token`;
-16. shall support the `response_type` value `code id_token`
+16. may support `response_type` value `code` in conjunction with the `response_mode` value `jwt`;
-17. may support `response_type` value `code` in conjunction with the `response_mode` value `jwt`
+17. shall not allow `refresh tokens` rotation feature.

 #### ID Token as detached signature